sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 I don't plan to support any editing.
 Export the transcription and edit it in a proper text editor.

+#### How is this better than the built-in transcription on Apple devices?

+- Much better accuracy.
+- Support for more languages.
+- Transcribe audio and video files.
+- Export to many different formats, like JSON, CSV, and subtitles.

 #### I found a mistake in the transcription

 The app uses the OpenAI Whisper model and I have no control over the quality of its output.
 You could provide feedback about the problem [here](https://github.com/openai/whisper/discussions/categories/general).

+#### My language is not in the list of supported languages.
+Can you support it?

+I have no control over the supported languages.
+You could try to request it [here](https://github.com/openai/whisper/discussions/categories/general).

 #### How can I transcribe audio from the Voice Memos app?